smartsurgerytek/assignment-foundation-dotnet/README.md

   - Ensure the handler returns a correct response when processed.
   - Implement error handling to manage potential exceptions thrown by the handler.
   - Document the test, explaining the purpose and the approach.

-2. Notification Test:

-- Scenario: Write a unit test for a notification message that is dispatched to multiple handlers.
-The test should ensure that all handlers receive the notification and process it appropriately.
-- Requirements:
-  - Create a notification and multiple handlers that subscribe to it.
-  - Verify that each handler processes the notification as expected.
-  - Implement error handling to manage potential exceptions thrown by any of the handlers.
-  - Document the test, detailing the notification flow and handler interactions.

 ## Guidelines